JohnFunkCode/ProgrammingChurch/README.md

 ***
-## April 15h Session - Wrap up the Web Based Pi Contraption.
-Moving on to our first IoT (Internet of things project)
+## April 15h Session - Wrap up Flask Pi LED Contraption.
+Start our first IoT Project
 We've spent several session getting our Web based Pi Contraption that flashes LEDs running with a clean object design and getting the HTML to look good on a mobile browser.
 That's actually quite an accomplishment.
 It's non-trivial and it has many apects of a real-world project built into it!!!!
 Great Job!

-#### Mobile responsive CSS
+#### Exercise - Mobile responsive CSS
 First we'll talk a little bit more about CSS styling for mobile devices.
 I've pulled all the HTML out of my Pi Contraption project and put it and my style sheet on my website at: http://www.johnfunk.com/responsive/

 - look it it with Chrome's developer tools